G-1nOnly/VE414/Demo/Readme.md

-This is all the demo code for VE414 taught by Professor Zhang in FA2021
+These are all the demo codes for VE414 taught by Professor Zhang in FA2021